+Program 2.C:

-Program 2.C: Housing Rehabilitation.
+Housing Rehabilitation.
 The City will pursue grant opportunities to create a rehabilitation program.
-The City will apply for HOME, CalHome, and Community Development Block Grant (CDBG) funds, as well as promote Section 504 Home Repair Program loans and grants to provide housing rehabilitation loans and weatherization services for lower-income households to assist with place-based revitalization in areas with concentrated poverty or rehabilitation need.
+The City will apply for HOME, CalHome, and Community Development Block Grant (CDBG) funds, as well as promote Section 504 Home Repair Program loans and grants to provide housing rehabilitation loans and weatherization services for lower-income households to assist with place-based revitalization in areas with concentrated poverty or rehabilitation need, including neighborhoods west of Walters Road and in the downtown area where housing units are typically older than 30 years.
 Targeted efforts to improve housing conditions in areas of need will assist in reducing displacement risk for these residents by improving living conditions and enabling them to stay in their home and community.

-Responsible Agency: Community Development and Building and Safety Departments
+Responsible Agency: Development Services Department and Building and Safety Departments